esl/MongooseIM/doc/modules/mod_mam.md

 * **Default:** `internal`
 * **Example:** `modules.mod_mam_meta.cache.module = "mod_cache_users`

 Configures which cache to use, either start an internal instance, or reuse the cache created by `mod_cache_users`, if such module was enabled.
+Note that if reuse is desired – that is, `cache.module = "mod_cache_users"`, other cache configuration parameters are not allowed.

 #### `modules.mod_mam_meta.rdbms_message_format`
 * **Syntax:** string, one of `"internal"` and `"simple"`